Operational Efficiency

 What OWI does.

-The diagnostic is framed as organizational improvement, not personal performance evaluation.
+The diagnostic is framed as organizational improvement, not performance evaluation.
 Employees experience it as a conversation about how their work goes, not a referendum on their job, which is what makes the data honest.

 Who it's for.